CUNY-CL/yoyodyne/README.md

 -   `--model_dir`: path for model metadata and checkpoints output during training

-The user can also specify as well as various optional training and architectural arguments.
+The user can also specify various optional training and architectural arguments.
 See below or run [`yoyodyne-train --help`](yoyodyne/train.py) for more information.